Vangsmjøse

-Vangsmjøse (also spelled as Vangsmjøsa or Vangsmjøsi) is a lake in Vang Municipality in Innlandet county, Norway.
+Vangsmjøse is a lake in Vang Municipality in Innlandet county, Norway.
 The lake has an area of 18.448 km2 and it has a maximum depth of about 154 m deep.
 A local myth says that if a raw ham is lowered into the deepest part of Vangsmjøse, it will be boiled when it is pulled back up.
 The lake sits at an elevation of 466 m above sea level and it has a shoreline measuring about 43.5 km around.

 Øye Stave Church is situated in the village of Øye which sits at the west end of Vangsmjøse.
 The scenic European route E16 runs through Øye and along the south shore of Vangsmjøse.